History of cricket in Bangladesh: 2001 to 2010

 The country's main domestic competition, the National Cricket League (NCL), began in 1999–2000 with teams from each of Bangladesh's (then six) administrative divisions: Barisal, Chittagong, Dhaka, Khulna, Rajshahi and Sylhet.

 In 2000–01, its second season, the NCL became a first-class competition, sponsored by the Green Delta insurance company, and won by Biman Bangladesh Airlines.
 The 2000–01 NCL involved eight teams playing twelve matches each in two groups.
 Four teams qualified for a final stage in which they each played a further eight games.
 Group A consisted of Biman Bangladesh Airlines, Chittagong, Rajshahi and Dhaka Division.
 Group B had Dhaka Metropolis, Khulna, Barisal and Sylhet.

 In 2001–02, Ispahani Mirzapore Tea became the sponsor of the NCL in addition to the new One-Day League, introduced as the premier limited overs competition.
 The NCL was reduced to six teams in 2001–02 with Dhaka Metropolis and the champions, Biman Bangladesh Airlines, both dropping out.
 Following creation of Rangpur Division in January 2010 as the country's seventh administrative region, the NCL in 2011–12 was again expanded to eight teams with the introduction of the Rangpur team and the return of Dhaka Metropolis, although the latter had no settled home venue.

 Between 2001 and 2004, Bangladesh suffered from heavy defeats in ODI's.
 They also suffered from 5 heavy defeats and 1 no results in 2003 Cricket World Cup.

+The board officially changed its name to Bangladesh Cricket Board (BCB), dropping the word "Control" from its title in January 2007.